shvmgrx/static-page/README.md

 `https://github.com/techx/hackmit-splash`

-Since this Github pages, the public-facing branch is `gh-pages`.
-Therefore, `gh-pages` is a sacred branch, do not commit there unless you are 100% certain it is deploy-ready.
+The `master` branch is deployed on https://2016.jacobshack.com.
+The `gh-pages` branch is deployed on https://2016.jacobshack.com/dev

 Testing
 -------